syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Project-Migration.md

 3. The Project Migration window allows you to configure the following options:

-1. Essential Studio Version: Select any version from the list of Installed Versions.
+   i.
+Essential Studio Version: Select any version from the list of Installed Versions.

-2. Backup: The option Back up copies the original project into the Backup folder in the same project location before migration.
+   ii.
+Backup: The option Back up copies the original project into the Backup folder in the same project location before migration.

 4. Press the Migrate button corresponding to the Syncfusion References, CSS, Script files and Web.Config version changes to update it in the project.